Scientific Name

 Description

-Haworthia turgida is a small succulent that forms rosettes of fleshy, light green to yellowish-green leaves with darker translucent lines at the tips.
-It is variable species in leaf size, shape, and texture.
+Haworthia turgida is a small succulent that forms rosettes of swollen, light green to yellowish-green leaves with darker translucent lines at the tips.
+It is a variable species in leaf size, shape, and texture.
 The rosettes can grow up to 4 inches (10 cm) in diameter, usually about 2 inches (5 cm), and produce offsets freely, forming a clump with age.
-The leaves are lance-shaped with the more pointed end at the base, recurved at the tip, measuring up to 1.6 inches (4 cm) long and 0.5 inches (1.2 cm) wide.
+The leaves are lance-shaped, with the more pointed end at the base and recurved tips, measuring up to 1.6 inches (4 cm) long and 0.5 inches (1.2 cm) wide.
 They become pinkish or reddish in strong sunlight.

-The mature rosettes produce slender, unbranched stems carrying 10 to 20 small, tubular flowers in spring.
+Usually in spring, mature rosettes produce slender, unbranched stalks bearing 10 to 20 small, tubular flowers.
 The flowers are white with purplish-green mid-stripe.

 Learn more at How to Grow and Care for Haworthia.